AboudJbara/PlutoCharonCR3BP/README.md

-# Pluto-Charon CR3BP
+# Pluto-Charon CR3BP Simulator
-This repository contains a CR3BP simulator along with the exact scripts used to generate each figure.
-The master script reproduces the canonical horseshoe orbit, while the individual figure scripts include comments detailing the small parameter changes needed to create the other results.
+This repository contains a numerical simulator for the circular restricted three-body problem (CR3BP), applied to the Pluto–Charon system.
+The main script (`cr3bp_master.py`) reproduces the canonical horseshoe orbit, while the additional scripts in the `scripts/` directory generate the nine figures shown in the accompanying paper.

-For the paper based on these results, see: https://arxiv.org/abs/2510.13479.
+Full derivations of the equations of motion and system setup appear in the paper: https://arxiv.org/abs/2510.13479.

-Full derivations of the equations and system setup are included in the paper.
+## Dependencies

-REQUIRES THE FOLLOWING PYTHON LIBRARIES TO RUN:
+This project requires the following Python libraries:
 * numpy
 * matplotlib